cnbbiophot/confocal_fluorescence/README.md

 Main simulation program.
 It assumes a poisson emmission-detection process for each fluorophore.
 It extracts the parts of the trajectory that are in focus with a sufficient tolerant limits.
 Then computes the photon counts for each fluorophore separately and add each fluorophore emmision to the final signal with the correct binning.

-# Input data and diffusive simulations
+# Input data and diffusion simulations

 Normally, we use input data from a gromacs diffusion simulation.
 The input data is a matlab struct varible with the following fields: